 Foreign currency transactions for the Fund are generally executed in two different manners.
 As a general matter, foreign currency transactions are executed by the Fund's custodian pursuant to standing instructions.
 These transactions are executed automatically by the custodian at its discretion or on its schedule following receipt of securities trade or other data from the Advisor, an executing broker, custodial affiliate, or another party.
-The terms (such as timing, pricing, fees/spreads, reporting, etc.) under which the custodian performs these standing instruction foreign currency transactions are as agreed to between the Fund and the custodian.
-Transactions in restricted currencies, i.e., currencies that do not trade on global foreign currency markets, as well as foreign currency transactions needed to repatriate dividends and income, interest, and other cash proceeds accumulated as a result of ownership of foreign ordinary shares and held in foreign custodial accounts, are executed by custodians pursuant to standing instructions.
-Foreign currency rates charged by the custodian for these transactions are often higher than the lowest available rates and custodians' foreign currency transactions may or may not be competitive or transparent.
+The terms (such as timing, pricing, fees/ spreads, reporting, etc.) under which the custodian performs these standing instruction foreign currency transactions are as agreed to between the Fund and the custodian.
+Transactions in restricted currencies, i.e., currencies that do not trade on global foreign currency markets, as well as foreign currency transactions needed to repatriate dividends and income, interest, and other cash proceeds accumulated as a result of ownership of foreign ordinary shares and held in foreign custodian for these transactions are often higher than the lowest available rates and custodians' foreign currency transactions may or may not be competitive or transparent.
 Alternatively, the Advisor may execute trades with third-party brokers particularly when settling trades in foreign securities.